-Why study civil engineering at W.V.U.
+Why study mechanical engineering at W.V.U.
 Tech?

 What opportunities are available for graduates?